SwedbankPay/developer.swedbankpay.com/gift-cards/payment-client.md

 ## Testing application

-1. Add a new Merchant with the details provided by PayEx
+1. Add a new Merchant with the details provided by Swedbank Pay
 2. Click on Gift Cards and add a new Gift card

 ## Build docker image